 LTWHOME Fish Pong Foam Filter Sponge Set 17’’ X 11” Media

 As mentioned in the previous section of the article, one of the most common mechanical media is the sponges.
 Sometimes, you can also use the sponges in bio-filter media.
 You can categorize the sponges according to the pores per inch (PPI) count.

-Therefore, for filtering the debris you will require at least 10 PPI sponge.
+Therefore, for filtering the debris, you will require at least 10 PPI sponges.
 You can range the PPI count of the sponge up to 30 PPI for smaller debris.

 You need to cut the sponges to the size that fits in your filter.
 The order in which you need to put the sponges is first, but the blue ones so that there is water flow, and then put the black ones and finally the green ones.